I asked myself a simple question: would my non-audiophile friends enjoy the music at hi-fi shows? The answer snapped back: Nope!

 6. Full album playbacks – let there be more of them.
 RMAF 2012 saw the Von Schwiekert room play host to after-hours listening sessions of Sgt.
 Pepper’s Lonely Hearts Club Band and Tommy.
 Not only did they pack the room out each night, people applauded at the end.
 That’s the sound of audiophiles lighting up with excitement.
 I sat in the same room for a full forty minutes during the daytime just because Talking Heads’ Speaking In Tongues was being played on reel-to-reel and in full.
 I don’t care about the medium as much as hearing that album being played on a killer system IN ITS ENTIRETY.

-If you want to see all of this in action at a show, just visit the Zu Audio room.
+If you want to see many of the above suggestions in action at a show, just visit the Zu Audio room.
 The music being played there is ALWAYS different.
 Rarely could it be described as ‘safe’ or ‘bland’.
 Don’t be afraid of what you see/hear in there – it’s one possible future of successful hi-fi demo spaces.
 Check out Zu’s Facebook status update from last weekend’s California show:

 If this were happening in Sydney I’d drag all my (non-audiophile) friends to the Zu room primarily because most of them are LCD Soundsystem fans.